New Zealand in the Vietnam War: New Zealand attachments to United States Army, Air Force and Navy

-New Zealand Attachments to Australian Army, Air Force, and Navy
+New Zealand attachments to Australian Army, Air Force, and Navy

 Five members from various branches of the New Zealand military whom had also trained as Army pilots served with the Australian 161st Independent Reconnaissance Flight.

 In 1967 two RNZAF pilots were seconded to the Royal Australian Air Force's No. 9 Squadron, which was flying UH-1 Iroquois helicopters as troop transports.
 Two more RNZAF pilots joined No. 9 Squadron in 1968 to fly helicopters, often in support of the Australian and New Zealand SAS.
 By 1971 16 New Zealand pilots had served in 9 Squadron.

-10 members from RNZAC served with the 3rd Cavalry Regiment, Royal Australian Armoured Corps.
+Ten members from RNZAC served with the 3rd Cavalry Regiment, Royal Australian Armoured Corps.

-11 (some sources say 10) RNZIR personnel served as detachments to the Australian Army Training Team Vietnam which operated in Vietnam from 1962–1972.
+Eleven (some say ten) RNZIR personnel served as detachments to the Australian Army Training Team Vietnam which operated in Vietnam from 1962 to 1972.

 Distinctions and awards

-161 Battery RNZA was awarded the United States Meritorious Unit Commendation for their service in South Vietnam while serving under the U.S 173rd Airborne Brigade.
+161 Battery RNZA was awarded the United States Meritorious Unit Commendation for their service in South Vietnam while serving under the U.S. 173rd Airborne Brigade.
 Many New Zealand individuals received military awards for activities in Vietnam, including American military service awards and citations.

 In 2019 the Australian government awarded the Australian Unit Citation for Gallantry to all members of 161 Battery for their part in the Battle of Coral-Balmoral.
 This is the first Australian Unit Citation for Gallantry offered to a New Zealand military unit.